Weight Annotation in Information Extraction: Preliminaries

-\begin{example} The bottom left table in Figure~\ref{fig:runningExample} shows an example $(\srd,\dom)$-relation, where $\K$ is the Viterbi semiring.
+\begin{exa} The bottom left table in Figure~\ref{fig:runningExample} shows an example $(\srd,\dom)$-relation, where $\K$ is the Viterbi semiring.
 The variables are $x_{\textsf{pers}}$ and $x_{\textsf{loc}}$, so the $V$-tuples are described in the first two columns.
-The third column contains the element in $\K$ associated to each tuple. \end{example}
+The third column contains the element in $\K$ associated to each tuple. \end{exa}

 Green et al.~\cite{DBLP:conf/pods/GreenKT07} defined a set of operators on $(\srd,\dom)$-relations that naturally correspond to relational algebra operators and map $\srd$-relations to $\srd$-relations.
-They define the algebraic operators\footnote{As in much of the work on semirings in provenance, e.g. Green et al.~\cite{DBLP:conf/pods/GreenKT07}, we do not yet consider the \emph{difference} operator (which would require additive inverses).} \emph{union}, \emph{projection}, and \emph{natural join} for all finite sets $V_1, V_2 \subseteq \vars$ and for all $\srd$-relations $R_1$ over $V_1$ and $R_2$ over $V_2$, as follows. \begin{itemize} \item \textbf{Union}: If $V_1 = V_2$ then the union $R \df R_1 \cup R_2$ is a function $R : \vtup{V_1} \rightarrow \srd$ defined by $R(\tup) \df R_1(\tup) \srplus R_2(\tup)$.
+They define the algebraic operators\footnote{As in much of the work on semirings in provenance, e.g., Green et al.~\cite{DBLP:conf/pods/GreenKT07}, we do not yet consider the \emph{difference} operator (which would require additive inverses).} \emph{union}, \emph{projection}, \emph{natural join}, and \emph{selection} for all finite sets $V_1, V_2 \subseteq \vars$ and for all $\srd$-relations $R_1$ over $V_1$ and $R_2$ over $V_2$, as follows. \begin{itemize} \item \textbf{Union}: If $V_1 = V_2$ then the union $R \df R_1 \cup R_2$ is a function $R : \vtup{V_1} \rightarrow \srd$ defined by $R(\tup) \df R_1(\tup) \srplus R_2(\tup)$.
 (Otherwise, the union is not defined.) \item \textbf{Projection}: For $X\subseteq V_1$, the projection $R\df \pi_X R_1$ is a function $R: \vtup{X} \rightarrow \srd$ defined by

 \item \textbf{Natural Join:} The natural join $R \df R_1 \join R_2 $ is a function $R : \vtup{(V_1 \cup V_2)} \rightarrow \srd$ defined by

 where $\tup_1$ and $ \tup_2$ are the restrictions $\tup \restrict V_1$ and $\tup \restrict V_2$, respectively. \item \textbf{Selection:} If $\sel: \vtup{V_1} \rightarrow \{\srzero, \srone\}$ is a selection predicate that maps each $\vtup{V_1}$ $\tup$ to either $\srzero$ or $\srone$ then $R \df \sigma_{\sel}(R_1)$ is a function $R: \vtup{V_1} \rightarrow \srd$ defined by